James Luttrell

-Hon.
 James Luttrell (c.
-1751 – 23 December 1788) was an officer in the Royal Navy who served during the American War of Independence and a politician who sat in the House of Commons from 1775 to 1788.
+1751 – 23 December 1788) was a Royal Navy officer and politician who represented Stockbridge and Dover in the House of Commons of Great Britain from 1775 to 1788.
 Born into a prominent political family, the younger son of an earl, James Luttrell combined a career in politics with naval service, following in the footsteps of an elder brother.
 He was promoted to lieutenant in 1770, and entered parliament in 1775.
-From then on his careers were intertwined.
+From then on, his careers were intertwined.

 He served off the North American coast during the American War of Independence, having some success against privateers and enemy shipping.
 He used his parliamentary platform however to oppose the war against the Americans, considering it unjust, but supported strong efforts against the American's French and Spanish allies.
 His political connections ensured his rise through the ranks and he commanded several warships during his career.

 Luttrell won particular fame after an action he fought in late 1782, when his ship engaged a powerful convoy of American and French ships and defeated it, capturing two of the vessels and taking them as prizes.
 King George III commented on his skill and bravery during the fight.
 Luttrell saw little active service afloat after the end of the American War of Independence, but resumed his political career, voting mainly in the government interest.
 He was appointed to the post of Surveyor-General of the Ordnance, holding it along with his parliamentary seat until his death at a relatively young age in 1788.